 A fair market value will be established for these items by Lion Surplus.
 Lion Surplus personnel will examine the item to determine its age, condition, model, and other features helpful in establishing value.
 Likewise, they will see what the same or similar items are selling for on online auctions or in trade magazines.
 A fair market value will be determined as a result of the process, and the employee will be notified of its price.

-All sales of this nature MUST be accompanied by an approved Report of Disposition or Permanent Transfer of Equipment or DISP (if done via IBIS).
+All sales of this nature MUST be accompanied by an Asset Transfer and Retirement form.

-A notation of the selling price quoted by Lion Surplus will be recorded on the Report of Disposition/DISP.
+A notation of the selling price quoted by Lion Surplus will be recorded on the Asset Transfer and Retirement Form.
 Sales income will flow through Sales Store System in accordance with the process discussed in "Sales of Items in Surplus Sales Store."
 A receipt will be issued to the employee, and the item may be removed from University property.

 Employees at University Park - employees at University Park may only purchase the following items from their department: